Returning User Verification

 Stile finds an existing credential

-The credential was created when the user verified on shop-a.com and is linked to that email.
+The credential was created by a previous verification in your organization and is linked to that email.

 User completes an OTP challenge